-I am pleased to present the Kāpiti Coast Economic Development Strategy and Implementation Plan 2020-2023 that has been developed, and will be delivered, in partnership with iwi, key partners, stakeholders, and the community.
-The strategy has been developed with the overarching priority of enhancing the economic wellbeing for all on the Kāpiti Coast.
-Our district is alive with opportunity and the vision and outcomes of this strategy align to that of our Long Term Plan, and focus on 'building a stronger Kāpiti Coast together'.
+I am pleased to present the Kāpiti Coast Economic Development Strategy and Implementation Plan 2020-2023.
+The Strategy has been developed, and will be delivered, in partnership with iwi, key partners, stakeholders, and the community.
+The Strategy has been formed with the overarching priority of enhancing the economic wellbeing for all on the Kāpiti Coast.
+Our district is alive with opportunity and the vision and outcomes of this strategy align to our Long Term Plan, and focus on 'building a stronger Kāpiti Coast together'.

 The implementation of this strategy will be overseen by an Economic Development Kotahitanga Board.
-This will be a collaborative governance model which will not only support the delivery of our priority actions but will also help ensure we can react to internal and external economic opportunities and impacts, such as the Covid19 pandemic.
-We need to be able adapt to these challenges and ensure that all participants in our economy are supported.
+This will be a collaborative governance model; it will not only support the delivery of our priority actions but help ensure we can react to economic opportunities and impacts, such as the Covid19 pandemic.
+We need to be able to adapt to these challenges and ensure that all participants in our economy are supported.

-The next three years will see important and significant changes, including the opening of major new transport infrastructure, which will increase the attractiveness of the district to visitors, new residents, and businesses.
-As a community we need to ensure we can take advantage of this investment.
+The next three years will see important and significant changes, including the opening of major new transport infrastructure.
+This will increase the attractiveness of the district to visitors, new residents, and businesses.
+As a community we need to ensure that we can take advantage of this investment while protecting our natural environment and understanding adaption requirements for climate change.

 The approach outlined in the Strategy demonstrates the importance of partnership and working together as a district along with other regional and central government agencies to deliver on our proposed actions.
 These provide firm foundations, enhancing our district and the economic well-being of residents from Paekākāriki to Ōtaki, from the beachfront to the hillside.
 We will tread carefully but deliberately, which means taking specific, incremental steps that give us increased choices in the future.
 Mayor K Gurunathan